Kemonomimi

 Overview

-Kemonomimi (Japanese: 獣耳, "animal ears") is the appreciation of human-bodied characters who carry a small set of animal traits, most often a pair of ears and a tail, while remaining anatomically human in every other respect.
+Kemonomimi (Japanese: 獣耳, "animal ears") is the appreciation of human-bodied characters who carry a small set of animal traits, most often a pair of ears and a tail, while staying anatomically human in every other respect.
 The best-known form is the catgirl (Japanese: 猫耳, nekomimi, "cat ears"), followed by the foxgirl (kitsunemimi).
 For most people the appeal is aesthetic and affectionate rather than explicitly sexual, though an adult, erotic dimension exists for some.
 This article covers what kemonomimi is and is not, its long lineage in Japanese folklore and anime, and how it sits beside related interests.

 Definition & scope

-- Versus kitten-play and animal role-play: those are behaviours real adults perform (wearing ears, taking on a pet headspace, relating as handler and pet).
+- Versus kitten play and animal role-play: those are behaviours real adults perform (wearing ears, taking on a pet headspace, relating as handler and pet).
 Kemonomimi is an attraction to a character design, not a role one enacts.

 - Versus therianthropy: a therian identifies, internally, as part-animal.
 Kemonomimi is an outward aesthetic taste, not an identity claim.